yxiao54/Pathways-to-AI-From-ML-Basics-to-Large-Language-Models/README.md

 # Pathways-to-AI-From-ML-Basics-to-Large-Language-Models
-## First Impression Artificial Intelligence
+## First Impression with Artificial Intelligence
 Artificial Intelligence (AI) is a broad term for technologies that enable machines to mimic or perform tasks that normally require human intelligence.
 Its goal is to endow machines with capabilities such as perception, reasoning, decision-making, and language understanding.

 In traditional programming, a computer follows a fixed set of machine instructions based on logic explicitly designed by the programmer.
 The execution process is entirely human-defined.
 For instance, expert systems and knowledge graphs depend on human experts to acquire knowledge from the real world, convert it into explicit rules, and encode those rules into the system.